ait-tr/cohort41/basic_programming/lesson_30/theory.md

 Key characteristics of layered architecture:

-- **Layer Isolation**: Each layer focuses on performing its specific task and interacts only with the layer directly preceding or following it.
+- **Layer Isolation**: Each layer focuses on performing its specific code.task and interacts only with the layer directly preceding or following it.
 This ensures a clear separation of responsibilities between the system's components.
 - **Abstraction**: Upper layers are unaware of the implementation details of lower layers, allowing changes to the implementation of lower layers without affecting the upper ones.
 - **Interchangeability and Scalability**: Thanks to the clear separation of layers, individual parts of the system can be easily replaced or scaled without affecting the rest.
 - **Ease of Testing and Maintenance**: Each layer can be tested independently from the others, simplifying the development process and application maintenance.